pammacdotnet/TypstPaper/paper.typ

 Additionally, avoiding formatting issues like _widows_ (the last line of a paragraph stranded at the top of a page) and _orphans_ (the first line of a paragraph left alone at the bottom of a page) is part of achieving professional-quality results.
 However, this visual precision is only one side of the coin.
 These systems must also support complex content like sections, tables, and figures in a structured manner (@tab:typesetting).

-#figure(placement: none, caption: [Most important typesetting algorithms], table(
+#figure(placement: none, caption: [Most important typesetting algorithms], unjustify(table(
   columns: (1fr, 2fr, 2fr),
-  align: (auto, auto, auto),
+  align: horizon,
-  stroke: .01cm,
+  stroke: 0.1mm,
   table.header(..([Challenge], [Description], [Algorithm/Approach]).map(strong)),
   table.hline(stroke: 1pt),
-  "Paragraph breaking",
-  // Do table cells must be justified?
-The big spaces between words don't look good.
+  [Paragraph breaking],
   [Breaking text into lines with aesthetically pleasing spacing/hyphenation], [Knuth-Plass line breaking algorithm @Hassan15.], [Justification],